 Anachronic Order: Tarantino is arguably the director most responsible for popularizing this trope in American cinema; for a brief period it was referred to as "Quentinuity".

 Attention Deficit Creator Disorder: Tarantino suffers from this whenever he finishes his last film.
 He had been talking about Inglourious Basterds for over ten years before the film came out, in one form or another, to the point where it became near-vaporware in Hollywood.
 He also talked about a Kill Bill Vol. 3 after the second one was released focusing on Vernita Green's daughter (which has never become anything concrete).
 In addition, he mentioned in passing a prequel to Inglourious Basterds after the film finally saw release.
-He's also talked for years about doing a Vega Brothers movie, uniting the two Vega brothers from Reservoir Dogs (Vic Vega aka "Mr. Blonde", played by Michael Madsen) and Pulp Fiction (Vincent Vega played by John Travolta).note Obviously, it would have to be a prequel since both characters died in their respective movies.
+He's also talked for years about doing a Vega Brothers movie, uniting the two Vega brothers from Reservoir Dogs (Vic Vega aka "Mr. Blonde", played by Michael Madsen) and Pulp Fiction (Vincent Vega played by John Travolta).
 Eventually he just abandoned the idea when the actors got too old.
 It's a common belief amongst Tarantino films to take EVERY one of his proposed ideas with a grain of salt until filming actually starts.

 Whenever he uses music from his personal record collection he uses his own LP's with all the scratches and other audio noise to give it a personal feel.
 (On the officially released soundtracks he uses the official recordings)